Poetic Expressions

 Air

 If we crawl on you, as you know, we will.
-It’s not personal; it was an accident.
+It’s not malice.
 We either fell from a tree, were trying to navigate to a leaf, or to our home, which you happen to be standing on.
 Seriously, we’d prefer something green or naturally sweet.
-(Mosquitoes and some spiders may love your blood type (ush).
-However, the vast majority of us would prefer that you refrain from smashing, crushing, grinding, or slapping us.
-Some of us get into your food, but precautions can usually prevent that, as we are naturally conditioned for the great outdoors.
+(Mosquitoes and some spiders may desire you (ush).
+However, please refrain from smashing, crushing, grinding, or slapping us.
+We get into your food, but precautions can prevent that, as we are naturally conditioned for the great outdoors.
 So, don’t bug out.

 Flowers are a colorful and fragrant display, attracting bees and butterflies.